-Regardless of which flooring option you choose, go with a durable hardwood such as redwood, cedar, or pine.
-These hardwoods have reduced moisture content when compared to softer wood species, which can shrink faster.
+Regardless of which flooring option you choose, go with a durable hardwood such as redwood, cedar, or pine, or a composite material.
+Hardwood, even cheap hardwood, has reduced moisture content when compared to softer wood species.
 The best type of wood to look for is treated wood, which is stronger, resists insect infestation, and doesn’t decay easily.

 While typical houses use two-by-four or two-by-six framing, treehouses need lighter framing to put less stress on the tree.
 Therefore, you’ll commonly use two-by-two or two-by-three lumber for framing a treehouse.
 Additionally, when you’re building your frame, keep in mind that while standard walls are around 8 feet in height, treehouse walls are also smaller to cut down on the weight of the treehouse.
 Creating walls that are 6 or 7 feet in height give most people enough headroom without adding unnecessary weight.